ldhertert/harness-cli/README.md

   --harnessUsername=harnessUsername  (required) The Harness username.
 This is required for now until the underlying APIs
                                      suport API key auth.
 Can also be set via HARNESS_USERNAME environment variable.

+  --out=out                          A directory path on the local filesystem that will be used to write file contents
+                                     to disk.

   --path=path                        (required) The file path(s) to fetch contents for.
 Glob patterns are supported.

   --raw                              Output raw YAML content instead of a JSON array.
 This is only supported when there